shandongfx/shandongfx.github.io___/publication/index.md

 ## {{ page.title }}
 <hr>

+9. **Feng, X**, Castro, M, Linde, E and Papeş, M. (in press) Armadillo Mapper: a case study of an online application to update potential distribution estimates.
+Tropical Conservation Science.
+[Link to the online ENM application](armadillomapper.fengxiao.info)

 8. **Feng, X**, Papeş, M (in press) Can incomplete knowledge of species’ physiology facilitate ecological niche modeling?
 A case study with virtual species.
 Diversity and Distributions.

 7. Jog, SK, Bried, JT, **Feng, X**, Dzialowski, AR, Papeş, M and Davis, CA (2017) Can land use indicate wetland floristic quality and taxonomic distinctness?
 Ecological Indicators, 78:331-339